oscarotero/awesome-vanilla-web-components/README.md

 - [`<webcare-webshare>`](https://github.com/zachleat/webcare-webshare) Web component that uses the Web Share API to share a web site
 - [`<show-keystrokes>`](https://show-keystrokes.netlify.app/): Custom element that visualizes live keystrokes, keyboard shortcuts, and navigational keys
 - [`<snow-fall>`](https://github.com/zachleat/snow-fall): A web component to add snow to your web site.
+- [`<table-of-contents>`](https://github.com/zachleat/table-of-contents): Generates a table of contents from the headings on the page and highlights visible sections
+-